Bitcoin Forks: How the Blockchain Evolves

 What are the types of Bitcoin forks?

-Bitcoin forks are categorized into two types: soft forks, which are backward-compatible protocol upgrades, and hard forks, which are non-backward-compatible changes that result in a permanent divergence, creating an entirely new blockchain.
+Bitcoin forks come in two primary forms: soft forks, which are backward-compatible software upgrades, and hard forks, which are non-backward-compatible changes that can result in the creation of a new cryptocurrency.

 Why do Bitcoin forks happen?